awvdeker/AJAX-dynamic-loading/README.md

 AJAX-dynamic-loading
 ====================

-- three HTML pages, only the content Lorem ipsum ..., no <html>, <head> and body, more than a screen full
+- three HTML pages, only the content Lorem ipsum ..., no html, head and body-tag, more than a screen full

 - index.html, index.css and index.js: for the main page with navbar and a div (contentHolder) to display one of the three pages when clicked on the corresponding link